-The strictest animal-welfare and consumer assurance standards in the down industry.
-All the virgin down that Patagonia sources is traced from parent farm to final fiber processing facility, so the birds that supply it are protected by these standards and are not force-fed or live-plucked.
+We believe this to be the strictest animal-welfare and consumer assurance standard in the down industry.
+All the virgin down that Patagonia sources is traced from parent farm to final fiber-processing facility, so the birds that supply it are protected by these standards and are not force-fed or live-plucked.

 Aquaculture Stewardship Council (ASC)